2025 Solar Incentives Guide for Jefferson Valley-Yorktown, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+When someone says "solar incentives," you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of your solar system's cost.

 State & Local Solar Incentives